adamnicholson/Chief/README.md

     $chief = new Chief;
     $chief->execute(new MyCommand);

-## Decorators
-Imagine you want to log every command execution.
-You could do this by adding a call to your logger in every `CommandHandler`, however a much more elegant solution is to use decorators.

-All Chief decorators must implement the `CommandBus` interface.
-For the Log example, you may create a decorator which looks like this:

-    class LogDecorator implements CommandBus {
-        public function execute(Chief\Command $command) {
-            Log::debug($command);
-        }
-    }

-    $chief = new Chief;
-    $chief->addDecorator(new LogDecorator);
-    $chief->execute(new MyCommand);

-The `execute()` method on all decorators will be called before the `CommandHandler` `handle()` method is called.

-## IoC Container Integration
+## Dependency Injection Container Integration
+Chief uses a `CommandHandlerResolver` class which is responsible for finding and instantiating the relevant `CommandHandler` for a given `Command`.

-Want to use your own IoC Container for handling constructor dependency injection?
-No problem, just create your own class which implements `Chief\Container` and pass it to Chief.
+If you want to use your own Dependency Injection Container to control the actual instantiation, just create your own class which implements `Chief\Container` and pass it to the `CommandHandlerResolver`.

 For example, if you're using Laravel: